+Q. Was the information broken down for age groups over 60 years?
 A. Optical changes continue to ages 70 and 80.
 However, there are other potential visual problems among individuals in these age groups – for example, cataracts, macular degeneration, and glaucoma which make generalizations more difficult.

+Q. Does the color of light affect glare and visibility?
 A. It depends on what we mean by “glare”.
 Red and blue lights – which we might find on police and flashing lights of highway maintenance trucks – have the same contrast-reducing characteristics regardless of color.
 However, people tend to be more sensitive to bluer colors; they find them much brighter, more glaring, more annoying and distracting even if they do not affect visibility any more than red or yellow lights of the same intensity.
 So, depending on what we mean by glare – if it’s that sensation of pain or annoyance – color matters a lot; if it is just visibility than it really comes down to candle-power, or candelas.

+Q. What were the overall differences between urban and rural environments?
 A. Urban environments tend to be more difficult for all drivers to find key information in the visual clutter.
 However, the effect is still much harder for older people than young people.

+Q. How does eye recovery after glare differ between younger and older people?
 A. Eyes in older people take twice as long to recover (3-4 seconds) after exposure to glare than in younger people.